John Cunningham Saunders: Career

-In 1805, "Out of compassion for the pitiful state of many soldiers returning from the Egyptian campaign afflicted with military ophthalmoplegia and trachoma infections", he founded the "London Dispensary for Curing Diseases of the Eye and Ear", a famous teaching institution, later known variously as the "Royal London Ophthalmic Hospital", the "London Eye Infirmary", today known as Moorfields Eye Hospital, of which Saunders remained the director from its founding in 1805 until his death in 1810.
+In 1805, "Out of compassion for the pitiful state of many soldiers returning from the Egyptian campaign afflicted with military ophthalmoplegia and trachoma infections", he founded the "London Dispensary for Curing Diseases of the Eye and Ear", a famous teaching institution, later known variously as the "Royal London Ophthalmic Hospital", the "London Eye Infirmary", today known as Moorfields Eye Hospital, of which Saunders remained the director from its founding in 1805 until he died in 1810.

 In 1809, he became one of the first people in England to use belladonna for its mydriatic properties to facilitate cataract extraction.

 Death and burial

 He died on 10 February 1810 and was buried in St Andrew's Church, Holborn, City of London, near the hospital he founded.
 The church at Huish in Devon contains an inscribed mural monument to him.

 Works

 His book; A Treatise on some Practical Points Relating to the Diseases of the Eye. was published posthumously in 1811, edited by his colleague John Richard Farre.
 It was printed at the expense of the Governors of the Hospital, by subscription, to aid the author's widow.